ideas-lab-nus/vizpro/docs/User Guide.md

 ## Introduction

 This is a React Component that serves as a fully fledged visual programming interface, ideal for simulation.
-It can additionally be customized to a certain degree with user-defined functions on top of the host of base components provided for general use-cases.
+It can additionally be customized to a certain degree with user-defined functions on top of the host of base components provided for general use cases.

 ---